Powerful partnerships. Standout solutions.

 - The American Red Cross, Former Board Member

 Since 2013, Patrick has been recognized in The Best Lawyers in America in the administrative/regulatory law, government regulations, and government contracts practice areas, based on selection by his peers.
+He was recognized and named 2015 Government Relations Practice Lawyer of the Year in the Princeton region.

 He is AV®Preeminent™ rated by LexisNexis Martindale-Hubbell, which is the highest rating for legal ability and general ethics.